Dawnymurzyn/ID3-QuickList/README.md

 This application only edits track numbering in ID3 metadata.
 All other metadata (title, artist, album, cover art) is preserved.

+Originally made for Windows 10, "should" work for Win 7, Win 8, and Linux distributions using Wine.
+Any user provided information in regard of compability on other systems is welcome.

 Made by Dawnymurzyn | Herb Geek Familia